shannon/clug/README.md

 * Collects all worker logs in one place
 * Automatically formats logs and writes them to a file
 * Falls back to single process for debugging
+* Monitors memory per worker and restarts worker if limit reached
+* Gracefully closes server connections on shutdown or crash

 ### Usage